 Hammer Beam Truss

-A hammer beam truss is a decorative, open truss typical of English Gothic architecture.
-It requires more components and joinery, but is uses shorter size members so you are not paying a premium for long lengths of timber.
+Hammerbeam trusses are decorative and open, first seen in English Gothic architecture.
+It requires more components and joinery but uses shorter size members rather than long lengths of timber.

 Queen Post Truss